fatih/koding-wiki/framework/list/KDListView.md

     constructor:(options = {}, data)

 An internal `@items` array is declared, which is by default empty (if not overrided).
-This array stores all item instance.
-The methods explained below are all based on modification of this internal array.
+This array stores all item instances.
+The methods, that will be explained below are all based on modification of this internal array.
 Thus if I say "it is iterating over @items", than it means I'm mentioning this array.

 The following options are supported: